 Windows Server 2003's Volume Shadow Copy tool eliminates the need to refer to old backup media to locate an overwritten or deleted file.
-Volume Shadow Copy allows you to create snapshots of server volumes and store them on disc at predetermined times throughout the day.
-This doesn't take away from the requirement of removable backup media or offsite storage — it enhances it.
+It also allows you to create snapshots of server volumes and store them on disk at predetermined times throughout the day, enhancing backup mechanisms.
+Here's how to get back lost files in Windows Server 2003 with Volume Shadow Copy.

 Shadow copies work on a per volume basis, meaning that you can enable them for whole volumes only and not just individual shares.
 Once enabled, they allow an administrator or an end user to retrieve copies of their files saved at predefined times throughout the day, reducing the reliance on backups for individual file recovery.